 Professionell microneedling-behandling i ansiktet med dermapen – förbättrar hudens struktur, stimulerar kollagen och ger jämnare hudton.

 What is microneedling?
-All about effect, usage, and safety
+Everything about effect, usage, and safety

 Microneedling is an established method for improving the skin's texture, firmness, and smoothness by stimulating the skin's own healing process.
 The treatment involves many small needles creating controlled micro-punctures in the skin, which can increase the production of collagen and elastin over time.

-In this guide, you will get a clear overview of microneedling: what the treatment is, how it works, what microneedling is good for, differences between home treatment and salon, how often one should do microneedling, when results usually become clearer and what risks and aftercare advice are important for safety.
+In this guide, you will get a clear overview of microneedling: what the treatment is, how it works, what microneedling is good for, differences between home treatment and salon, how often one usually does microneedling, when results usually become clearer, and which risks and aftercare advice are important for safety.

 Contents